 From 1 October 2022

-- Amgevita will be the main funded brand of adalimumab for all uses (current and new).
+- Amgevita is the main funded brand of adalimumab for all uses (current and new).

-- Special Authority criteria for Humira will change.
-All Humira Special Authorities active before 1 October 2022 will automatically expire.
+- Special Authority criteria for Humira changed.
+All existing Humira Special Authorities automatically expired.

 - For continued funded access to Humira, a new initial Special Authority must be completed for all eligible patients.

-- Humira will only be funded for patients previously treated with Humira who, following discussion with their prescriber:
+- Humira is only funded for patients previously treated with Humira who, following discussion with their prescriber:

 - trial Amgevita and experience clinical difficulties (intolerable side effects or loss of disease control) and wish to return to Humira.